M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics

-In order to better understand the relation between the geodesics and the resonant modes of the M\"obius strip, several mode patterns have been calculated in addition to the one shown in Fig.~\ref{fig:num-resonance}.
-The spectrum of a M\"obius strip and two further examples of mode patterns are presented here.
+In order to better understand the relation between the geodesics and the resonant modes of the M\"obius strip, the spectrum as well as the field distributions of several modes are calculated for a M\"obius strip with $R = 10~\mu$m, $W = 3~\mu$m, $h = 150$~nm, and $n = 1.515$.
+Two examples of mode patterns are presented here in addition to the one shown in Fig.~\ref{fig:num-resonance} of the main text.
+The calculation of the length spectrum is explained as well.